Eric Forsythe

 Eric has performed in many commercials, films ("Return of the Secaucus Seven," and "Hall Pass"), television ("George Washington" series, NBC Movie-of-the-Week, Hallmark Hall of Fame), radio productions (many for NPR), and industrial films, both nationally and internationally.

 Plays he has written or translated have been performed in a variety of professional and academic theatres, nationally and internationally.
-He recently taught a first-ever course for professional stage directors in Venezuela.
-Download a pdf of Eric's complete writing, translation and adaptation credits.
+He also taught a first-ever course for professional stage directors in Venezuela.

 Professor Forsythe retired in December 2016.